-These healthy raw vegan thumbprint cookies are sweetened only with fruit and loaded with vitamins and minerals.
-Naturally free of gluten and suitable for paleo, gluten and grain-free diets.
-They are also non-bake meaning they are quick, easy and foolproof.
+Raw vegan thumbprint cookie recipe that is sweetened only with fruit and made without a dehydrator.
+Free of gluten and suitable for paleo, gluten and grain-free diets.
+Also no bake meaning they are quick, easy and foolproof.
 No added oil in this recipe as all the fats come from heart-healthy nuts and seeds.

-Before you read the ingredients, after the photo below, can you guess what they are made of?
-To give you a clue they contain 4 different types of fruit, 2 types of nuts and 1 type of seed.
+Before you read the ingredients can you guess what they are made of?
+To give you a clue they contain 4 different fruits, 2 nuts and 1 seed.

 Raw Strawberry Thumbprint Cookies Recipe